Who We Are

 Remy was never a child who liked to create.
 He didn’t enjoy coloring books, play-dough or any other typical craft for kids.
 We set out to expose him to something that he would really enjoy in the creative world and we found it!
 Enter…..

 During the Summer of 2018, I was painting with acrylics and Remy asked join in.
-I noticed he was trying to use the techniques he uses with his alcohol inks but with no success.
-I researched once again and it led me down the rabbit hole of Acrylic Fluid Art.
-Together, we learned new vocabulary like “Flip Cup” and ‘Dirty Pours” as well as various techniques to manipulate the paint.
-He quickly began to make gorgeous works of art and as a proud parent I shared them on Facebook.
-Little did we know the impact his art would have on others, as they asked if they could purchase his pieces.
+I set him up with a canvas board, a palette of several colors, a paint brush and let him have at it.
+After a few minutes, I noticed he had plopped lumps of different colors onto the canvas and was taking the board and was tilting it side to side.
+He was trying to use the techniques he uses with his alcohol inks but with no success.
+I then set off to research, once again down another rabbit hole of Acrylic Fluid Art.
+Together, we learned new vocabulary like “Flip Cup” and ‘Dirty Pours” as well as various techniques to manipulate acrylic paint.
+He quickly began to make gorgeous works of art and as a proud parent I again shared them on Facebook.
+Little did we know the impact his art would have on others, as his canvases took off beyond his coasters and now had complete strangers looking to buy his works of art.

 We are moved by the response to Remy’s Art and the ability to share it with others.
 It’s a delicate balance of making sure Remy is always in control and always creating because he wants to, and not from the demand of others.
 Our goal isn’t to focus on selling art work, but rather exposing the world to the gifts of our autistic child.